Introduction

 Description

-Here are described the mandatory, recommended and optional metadata fields for data interoperability and re-use, as well as for data deposition in EVA (European Variation Archive), the EMBL-EBI’s open-access genetic variation archive connected to BioSamples, described above.
+Here are described the mandatory, recommended and optional metadata fields for data interoperability and re-use, as well as for data deposition in European Variation Archive (EVA) (European Variation Archive), the EMBL-EBI’s open-access genetic variation archive connected to BioSamples, described above.
+In addition to sample and experiment metadata, the use of stable variant identifiers (RSids) issued by EVA is strongly recommended.
+RSids (Reference SNP cluster IDs) provide a persistent and globally recognised reference for each variable locus, ensuring long-term traceability and interoperability across datasets.

 Considerations